 1. Planning and Selection Phase: Choose an EHR System

-Your first step is to choose the right EHR system for your office’s needs.
 As you consider the benefits of EHR software, remember to keep your expectations realistic.
-Implementations often fail because leaders didn’t fully understand key parts of their requirements, such as:
+Implementations often fail because leaders didn’t fully understand key details, such as:

 • Their organization’s data needs